 Uzziah started well, and ended up poorly.
 And if you read the story, you will see that his heart became proud because of victories won in battles and he stopped seeking the Lord … and guess what?
 The Lord stopped prospering him.

 I went back to seeking the Lord, which is how this blog began.
 I started in search of physical healing, but I have gained so much more.
-I have begun prospering in my life, not just financially, though that has improved, but mentally and emotionally and relationally and, yes, physically.
+I have begun prospering in my life mentally and emotionally and relationally and, yes, physically.
 The only difference is that I sought the Lord through reading His Word.
 That’s it.
 That’s all I did.
 And He has done the rest.
-In life, I don’t think our start in this life is as crucial as the finish.
+I don’t think our start in this life is as crucial as the finish.
 God allows us to start over daily, if need be.
 It’s the finish that counts in life, as in horseracing.
 And I hope, by His grace and through the power of His word, that I finish strong and healthy and prospering in spirit, soul, and body.
 I hope you do as well.